Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 The level of estrogen hormones is significantly higher in women.
 There are three types:

-• estrone produced during menopause;
+• estrone, produced during menopause;

 • estradiol, produced by all women of reproductive age;

-• estriol produced by the placenta during pregnancy.
+• estriol, produced by the placenta during pregnancy.

 Thyroid gland

-How to drink hormonal pills
+How to take hormonal pills correctly

-For breast augmentation
+For breast enlargement

 For pregnancy

-Progesterone, sometimes called the maternal hormone, is essential for the development of a baby in the womb.
+Progesterone, sometimes called the maternal hormone, is essential for the development of the baby in the womb.
 Conception is due to the normal function of the thyroid gland and pituitary gland.
 The latter is responsible for prolactin, which stimulates lactation and ovulation, and for luteotropin, which controls the production of estrogen in the female body.
-If conception does not occur for a long time, women are sometimes prescribed Femoston: it contains estradiol and dydrogesterone, which normalize and maintain the required hormonal level.
+If conception does not occur for a long time, women are sometimes prescribed Femoston: it contains estradiol and dydrogesterone, which normalize and maintain the necessary hormonal level.
 This drug is a mixture of estrogen and progesterone.

 For weight gain